Codaero/cs444-mot/README.md

 ```
 pip install -r requirements.txt
 ```
-The first step is to clone the repository and modify test.py file_path variable with a new filepath to a video file (.mp4, .mov, etc.).
-After modifying the file, run:
+The first step is to clone the repository and run:
 ```
 python3 test.py
 ```
+if you want to change the video, modify the file_path variable in test.py with a new filepath to a video file (.mp4, .mov, etc.).
+After modifying the file, re-run the same command.

 ## Pipeline